bhwilkoff/University-Search/README.md

 - **Libraries**:
     - **Leaflet.js**: Used for the interactive map feature.
     - **Font Awesome**: Used for icons in the user interface.

-### A Note on the API Key

-For simplicity and ease of deployment on a static host like GitHub Pages, the College Scorecard API key is included directly in the `index.html` file.
-This is generally not recommended for production applications where the key should be kept secret.
-However, for a public data API like this one and a client-side-only project, it is a practical approach.